dmitrysamodurov/Aspose.Email-Documentation/net/getting-started/how-to-run-aspose-email/_index.md

 url: /net/how-to-run-aspose-email/
 ---

-## **How to Run Aspose.Email for .NET**

-Aspose.Email for .NET is a comprehensive and versatile email processing library that provides a wide range of features for creating, sending, receiving, and managing email messages within .NET applications.
-The library supports various email formats and protocols, making it a complete toolkit for email handling.
-Below, we provide a step-by-step guide for setting up and running Aspose.Email on Linux and in a Docker container, starting with a simple "Hello World" example.
+Below, we provide a step-by-step guide for setting up and running Aspose.Email on Linux and Windows, starting with a simple "Hello World" example.

 To start utilizing the library, just follow the steps.